-Should You Use a Credit Card Cash Advance in a Financial Emergency?
+Should You Use a Credit Card to Get Cash from ATM?

-At some point in your adult life you've probably heard that taking out a credit card cash advance is a bad idea.
-The main reason being that credit card cash advances are incredibly expensive.
+At some point in your adult life, you've probably heard that taking out a credit card cash advance is a bad idea.
+The main reason is that credit card cash advances are incredibly expensive.
 But is there ever a situation when it makes sense to take out a credit card cash advance?

 MyBankTracker will get to the pros and cons of credit card cash advances shortly.
 First let's look at the process of obtaining an advance, their limits, as well as the fees involved.

 A credit card cash advance is a withdrawal of cash from your credit account rather than your debit account.
 To summarize, most credit card providers offer cardholders the convenience of a cash advance, in addition to everyday purchases.

 Putting that advance into your pocket is no harder than taking your card to an ATM or writing a check at your bank.
 But the cost of this convenience can be quite high.

 While resorting to a credit card cash advance isn't ideal, it makes sense when your money problem is completely unpredictable, and you find yourself in an urgent emergency.

 The Conveniences and the High Cost of Cash Advances

 The process of obtaining a cash advance is relatively straightforward.
 A credit card will work at most ATMs the same way as a debit card.
 Credit card companies also provide cardholders with cash advance opportunities by using credit card checks, which often accompany monthly statements received in the mail.